EmDash00/forcedimension_core-python-docs/docs/source/forcedimension_core.drd-doc.rst

 Non Real-Time Considerations
 ----------------------------
 On non real-time platforms, the periodicity of the regulation thread cannot be guaranteed.
+Moreover, the Python bindings may also have periodic undeterministic pauses of unknown length due to the Python garbage collector (though, this can be mitigated by preallocating memory allocations).
 This has direct consequences on control stability and performance.

 In order to limit the performance degradation, the DRD implements a regulator that does not assume periodicity and can tolerate some jitter in the control loop.
 In order to optimize the performance of the control thread, :func:`forcedimension_core.drd.setPriorities()` can be used to change the priority of  both the calling and the regulation thread.
 It must however be